pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 We will use [Canvas](canvas.pitt.edu) to let you upload your labs.

-1. First, if you used the CRC JupyterHub, Virtual Lab, or Binder, you're going to have to download the notebook to your computer.
+1. First, if you used the CRC JupyterHub, Virtual Lab, or Binder, you’re going to have to download the notebook to your computer.
     * On JupyterHub, right click on your exercise notebook on your file browser on the left
     * Click **Download** and save it somewhere